KebanFiru/To-Do-List/frontend/README.md

 1- Open a terminal inside frontend folder

-2- Run this code on terminal
+2- Run this commands on terminal

 ```bash
 npm run build

 npm run start
 ```
-Start this codes in order
+Write this commands in order

 Now you can see your frontend in your browser with URL http://localhost:3000